 To report an error to Chief Architect Technical Support

-- When an error occurs, it is a good idea to take a moment to write down what you were doing just prior to the error, including what kind of view was open, what tools you were using, and what objects you were drawing or editing.
+When an error occurs, it's a good idea to take a moment to write down what you were doing just prior to the error, including what kind of view was open, what tools you were using, and what objects you were drawing or editing.
 Be detailed with step-by-step instructions if at all possible.

-- Give the ticket a short, but descriptive, title then in the text of the ticket, type a detailed description of the problem.
+Give the case a short, but descriptive title, then in the text of the case, type a detailed description of the problem.

 Please be sure to include the exact steps that caused the error to occur, as best as you are able to remember them.
 The more detailed you are, the more likely we will be able to reproduce the error and identify the problem.

-- After you have entered in as much information as you can provide on how to reproduce the error and its exact wording, then click the Browse button and attach all of the requested files (the compressed plan Backup folder, System Info, Message Log, and screenshot) to your ticket.
+After you have entered in as much information as you can provide on how to reproduce the error and its exact wording, then click the Browse button and attach all of the requested files to your case.

 Some of the requested information may identify you as well as specific information about your computer, but it will also help us determine the source of the problem.
 Please be assured that any files submitted to Chief Architect Technical Support will be used for troubleshooting purposes only.